German Christians movement: Ideology

 The German Christians were sympathetic to the Nazi regime's goal of "co-ordinating" (see Gleichschaltung) the individual Protestant churches into a single and uniform Reich church, consistent with the Volk ethos and the Führerprinzip.

-The editor Professor Wilhelm Knevels of the journal Christentum und Leben (i.e., Christianity and Life) also worked for the "Institute for Research and the Elimination of Jewish influence on German Church Life"—and his journal published articles like "Heroic Christianity" ("Heroisches Christentum", 1935) and "Why not only God?
+The editor Professor Wilhelm Knevels of the journal Christentum und Leben (i.e., Christianity and Life) also worked for the "Institute for Research and the Elimination of Jewish influence on German Church Life"; his journal published articles like "Heroic Christianity" ("Heroisches Christentum", 1935) and "Why not only God?
 Why Jesus?" ("Warum nicht nur Gott?
 Warum Jesus?", April 1942).

 The "Martin Luther Memorial Church" (Martin-Luther-Gedächtniskirche), which was built in Berlin from 1933 to 1935 included a pulpit that showed the Sermon on the Mount with a Stahlhelm-wearing Wehrmacht soldier listening to Jesus and a baptismal font which featured an SA stormtrooper.
 The swastikas were removed after the war and the former church has been reconstructed as a memorial to Nazi crimes against humanity.

 Under the authority of Alfred Rosenberg and his religious theories, the Protestant minister Wilhelm Brachmann established an Institute of Religious Studies as part of the Advanced School of the NSDAP.